StefanoDalMas/GranelliGLS/README.md

 ```

 Now you can interact with the WebApp!

+In the terminal where you ran the bash script you are given the mininet's CLI.
+In this way you can perform checks on the slices in real time!

 **Note** in step 2 and 3 it is not necessary to call `comnetsemu` after vagrant up and ssh, but it is advised in case of multiple VMs running in your machine at the same time.